James Pascoe Group

 The James Pascoe Ltd Group of Companies is a privately owned New Zealand retail group with holdings across New Zealand and Australia.
-JPG owns and operates chains Pascoes the Jewellers, Stewart Dawsons and Goldmark (all jewellers); department store Farmers (with Goldmark jewellery kiosks in some stores); homeware retailer Stevens; and bookshop Whitcoulls in New Zealand.
+In New Zealand the group owns and operates jewellery chains Pascoes the Jewellers, Stewart Dawsons and Goldmark; department store Farmers; homeware retailer Stevens; and bookshop Whitcoulls.
 The group's three Australian businesses are jewellers Prouds the Jewellers, Angus & Coote and Goldmark, with over 460 stores across Australia as of 2012.
 Goldmark is the only brand operating in both countries.

 History

 The company traces its origins to a small jewellery shop founded by James Pascoe in Auckland in 1906.
 The business has been under the direction of his granddaughter, Anne Norman and her husband David since the 1980s.
 Under their control, the original family jeweller has turned into a 'retail empire' encompassing eight New Zealand and Australian retailers.
 The Group specialises in turning around loss-making retailers, and has never sold a business.
 Today James Pascoe Group is one of New Zealand's largest businesses and employers.